-Minimum Standards for workstations and servers that connect to the campus data communications network, section 2.1 require that all devices must be registered with Administrative Computing and Telecommunications via the UCSD Hostmaster.
-In addition, registration information must be reviewed periodically and updated as needed.
-We reviewed a listing of MCC servers with the Hostmaster database and noted that several servers with phi did not reflect the proper location information and in some instances the registration did not list the sensitive data.
-In July of 2010, ACT modified the host registration form to gather information regarding the type of data that will be hosted on the connecting device.
+Minimum Standards for workstations and servers that connect to the campus data communications network require that all devices be registered with ACT via the UCSD Hostmaster.
+In addition, registration information must be periodically reviewed and updated as needed.
+In July 2010, ACT modified the host registration form to gather information regarding the type of data that will be hosted on the connecting device.
 This information is used to identify high risk machines as well as assess the need for access.